-Please make sure that you have filled in the 'Medical information', 'My parent or carer will collect me after class' and 'Emergency contact' fields on your/ your child's account.
-If you there are no medical issues please enter 'none' and if you have any questions about your child's ability to do the course please contact us.
+Please ensure that you have filled in the ‘Medical information’ and ‘Emergency contact’ fields on your account.
+If you have no medical issues please enter ‘none’ and if you have any questions about your ability to do the course please contact us.

 You can access your account here.
 If you have not logged in online before, you will need to tick ‘Forgotten your password?’, giving the email address that you used to book your course.